Checklist

 How to do it?

 Use our .env.example files to get the correct environment variables for your project.
-Then add them to your eas.json file under correct profile.
+Then add them to your project on the EAS platform for correct profile and environment:

 eas.json